maxp36/netcheck/README.md

     }

     hosts: [
-        {
-            host: host
-            limitations: [
-                {
-                    host: host
-                    aliases: [
-                        alias1
-                        alias2
+        host1
+        host2
     ]

+    aliases: {
+        host_name: host
+    }

+    limitations: {
+        host1: {
             check_ports: [port1, port2]
             exclude_ports: [port3]
         }
-            ]
+        host2: {
+            exclude_ports: [port1]
         }
-    ]
     }
+}
 ```

 ### Configuration file description
 The configuration file contains two objects at the top level:

-1. `db` - an object containing information about connecting to the database containing information about switches
+1. `db` - an object containing information about connecting to the database containing information about switches (required)
     1. `host` - address to connect to the database (required)
     2. `user` - db login username (required)
     3. `pass` - db login password (required)
     4. `name` - database name (required)

-2. `hosts` - array of `host` objects describing network scanning parameters
+2. `hosts` - an array of addresses from which to start scanning the network (required)

+3. `aliases` - object containing information about the mapping of the name of the switch and its permanent address

+4. `limitations` - object containing additional scanning limitations for `host` object

     Each `host` object contains the following fields:

-1. `host` - address of the switch that starts the network scan (required)
-2. `limitations` - an array of objects describing additional scanning limitations

-Each `limitation` object contains the following fields:

-1. `host` - address of the switch to which the limitations apply (required)
-2. `aliases` - an array of additional addresses that this switch can have
-3. `check_ports` - an array of port numbers from which you want to continue scanning neighbor switches
+    1. `check_ports` - an array of port numbers from which you want to continue scanning neighbor switches
-4. `exclude_ports` - an array of port numbers from which scanning of neighbor switches should not continue
+    2. `exclude_ports` - an array of port numbers from which scanning of neighbor switches should not continue

 The following cases are possible: